-Members of the Cluster have strong ties with the Centre for Child Development, Mental Health, and Policy at the University of Toronto Mississauga, as well as the Medical Academy at the University of Toronto Mississauga.
+Members of the Cluster have ties with the Centre for Child Development, Mental Health, and Policy at the University of Toronto Mississauga, as well as the Mississauga Academy of Medicine.

 infant perception and cognition; language acquisition; speech perception; developmental psycholinguistics; early word recognition and comprehension

 social development; exceptionality in human learning, disability and giftedness; cross-cultural psychology.

 social-emotional development, child and adolescent mental health, intervention research, developmental and clinical child psychology

 developmental psychology; cognitive development; conceptual development; social learning; culture and cognition

 Vanden Bosch der Nederlanden, Christina

 auditory developmental neuroscience; music; language; EEG; auditory scene analysis; attention; human development